Jump to section

 If you suspect your dog has eaten the seeds of a morning glory plant, it is very important to take him to the veterinarian as soon as possible.
 If you are able to do so, take any type of seeds with you that you feel he has consumed.
 This will help the veterinarian make a rapid diagnosis.

-The veterinarian will observe your dog’s clinical signs and will perform the following tests: blood testing, a biochemistry profile, and urinalysis.
-The medical professional will also take a closer look at your dog’s plasma concentration, enzymes, and metabolism.
-He may also choose to take a fecal sample to check for any toxic matter.
+The veterinarian will observe your dog’s clinical signs and will perform the following tests: a biochemistry profile, and urinalysis.
+The ve may also choose to analyse a fecal sample to check for any toxic matter.

 The veterinarian may also perform emesis on your dog to test the stomach contents for the lysergic alkaloids.
-To do so, he may administer a small amount of hydrogen peroxide to help the dog vomit.
+To do so, he will induce vomiting with an injection.
 In addition to the test performed, along with the veterinarian’s knowledge of symptoms due to lysergic alkaloids toxicity, your veterinarian will make a definitive diagnosis and begin treatment.

 Depending on the dog’s extent of poisoning, treatment will vary.
-Due to the nature of lysergic alkaloids in the fact that they absorb rapidly into the gastrointestinal system, decontamination via emesis is ineffective.
+Due to the nature of lysergic alkaloids in the fact that they absorb rapidly into the gastrointestinal system, decontamination via emesis may sometimes be ineffective.
 Techniques used in treatment will be comprised of the following:

 Environment